George Newman (physician): Biography

 George Newman was born in Leominster, Herefordshire, the fourth of six children of Henry Stanley Newman and Mary Anna Pumphrey.
 His father was a Quaker who undertook several missionary journeys, including one to India, and edited The Friend, a Quaker journal.
 Newman was educated at two Quaker schools, Sidcot School in North Somerset (1881–1885) and Bootham School in York (1885–1887).
 He initially planned to become a missionary, but then decided to study medicine, starting at the University of Edinburgh Medical School and continuing at King's College London.
 After qualifying he studied for his MD at Edinburgh, receiving the gold medal for his year, before winning a scholarship to study public health and gaining his Diploma in Public Health in 1895 from the University of Cambridge.

 He became a demonstrator in bacteriology and lecturer in infectious diseases at King's.
 In 1900 he became Medical Officer to the Borough of Finsbury in inner London and the rural county of Bedfordshire.
 His experiences in these posts led him to publish Infant Mortality: a Social Problem in 1906.
 This has remained a medical classic, pointing out the unchanged infant mortality rate over the preceding fifty years, and identifying the causes and areas potentially open to intervention.
 He was Gresham Professor of Physic.
 In 1907 he was appointed by Sir Robert Morant, Permanent Secretary to the Board of Education, as Chief Medical Officer to the Board, and in 1919 he was also appointed Chief Medical Officer to the Ministry of Health.
 The annual reports he wrote for both these posts were widely acclaimed as important and influential.

+In the 1930's he was joint treasurer of the General Medical Council with Sir Herbert Lightfoot Eason.